JoshLDowns/Text-Adventure/README.md

 Thanks for installing Robot Apocalypse!
 This is always a work in progress, but the game is up and running so feel free to give it a play!

 # Basic Commands

-npm start - gets the game running
+node node_modules\text-adventure-robot-apocalypse\robotApocalypse.js - gets the game running

+I'm working on figuring out how to make that more intuitive!

 While in game: